adammy/fortify/readme.md

 $("#password").fortify();
 ```

-## Settings
+#### Settings
-When calling fortify, you can pass it an object to overwrite some settings.
-An example is below:
+When calling the fortify method, you can pass it an object to overwrite some settings.
+See below:
 ```javascript
 $('#password').fortify({
   debug: false,